rubyblox/pebbl_app/README.md

 [Ruby-GNOME][ruby-gnome] can be resolved by installing the `rubygem-gnome` FreeBSD package.

-Similar to the approach with Debian hosts, this will install the latest [Ruby-GNOME][ruby-gnome] packages for the Ruby version used in building the package repository configured on the host.
-This will ensure that the gems are installed, along with depdendencies for each.

 ~~~~
 $ sudo pkg install rubygem-gnome
 ~~~~

+Similar to the approach with Debian hosts, this will install the latest [Ruby-GNOME][ruby-gnome] packages for the distribution's default Ruby version.
+Independent of whether this specific Ruby version will be used for Pebbl App development, installing the `rubygem-gnome` pkg will also serve to ensure that all dependencies are installed for [Ruby-GNOME][ruby-gnome] support on FreeBSD.

 **All Platforms**